mathildesimoni/semilinear_elliptic_equation/README.md

 # Project - semilinear_elliptic_equation

 Mini project for the class `Numerical Approximations of PDEs`.
-It focuses on the solving a nonlinear equation using 3 iteratives methods (_fixed point iteration_, _Anderson acceleration_ and _Newton's method_) within the Finite Element Method (FEM) framework.
+It focuses on solving a nonlinear equation using 3 iteratives methods (_fixed point iteration_, _Anderson acceleration_ and _Newton's method_) within the Finite Element Method (FEM) framework.

 ![](./data/fixed_point_2.0.svg)